Camino de Santiago routes: traditional Portuguese Camino & Portuguese Coastal Camino

 According to the legend, the bridge was crossed by Almanzor in 977, on his way to Santiago de Compostela.
 But it is mostly known because it was the bridge where the battle against France took place (the Battle of Pontesampaio, 7 and 9 of July, 1809).
 This battle meant the end of 5 months of French occupation, and is was a critical fact during the War of Spanish Independence against the French.

 The French troops had lost Vigo, Tui and Pontevedra.
 They were on the way to cross the bridge, when the popular militias stopped them and made them leave Galicia.
-According to the stories from the period, the milita built twelve to

 The historical quarter of Pontevedra is the second most popular of Galicia region, right after the streets of Santiago de Compostela.